menu

 ↩ back to table of contents

-To develop the specialized finger stability required for pressure point strikes like the foreknuckle, we use a unique dynamic conditioning method that trains the entire kinetic chain—from the ground through the interphalangeal joints.
+To develop the specialized finger stability required for pressure point strikes, we use a unique dynamic conditioning method that trains the entire kinetic chain—from the ground through the interphalangeal joints.

 Bean Bag Catching & Clawing for Finger Stab Conditioning

-Our bean bag catching and clawing method is specifically designed for this purpose.
-Unlike simple tossing drills, we focus on catching and clawing a floating bean bag before it drops to the floor.
+Our bean bag catching and clawing method focuses on catching and clawing a floating bean bag before it drops to the floor.
 The practitioner must track the bag's trajectory, position the body, and execute a clawing catch with the fingertips—often at the last possible moment.
-This develops:

-The fingers contain two sets of small joints: the proximal interphalangeal (PIP) joints—the middle knuckles where your fingers bend—and the distal interphalangeal (DIP) joints—the last knuckles just before your fingertips.
-These small joints must remain stable yet slightly flexed upon impact with the bean bag.
-Too loose, and the joint collapses; too rigid, and the impact force transfers directly to the joint instead of through it.
+The fingers contain two sets of small joints: the proximal interphalangeal (PIP) joints—the middle knuckles—and the distal interphalangeal (DIP) joints—the last knuckles before your fingertips.
+These must remain stable upon impact with the bean bag.

-Unlike striking a heavy bag where force is generated and released, catching a falling object requires the fingers to decelerate momentum while simultaneously gripping.
-This is precisely what happens during a finger stab technique.
+Catching a falling object requires the fingers to decelerate momentum while simultaneously gripping—precisely what happens during a finger stab technique.

 ☝️